CNS-OIST/STEPS_Docker/README.md

 ## Advanced Usage

-### Use another version of STEPS
+### Use a previous version of STEPS

-There are git tags for every version of STEPS.
+By default, this repository use the latest stable of STEPS but you can choose to use a specific one.
+There are git tags for every versions of STEPS.
 To list them use the `git tag` command.
 Then:

 ```bash
 $ git checkout TAG